ENGLISH - User Manual for Cronosurf Wave - Android/Wear OS - v.3.1.x 20210101

 We get this question a lot.
 While it is not easy to give a clear recommendation with all the different devices out there, we have made a summary of the characteristics to look for and a small selection of currently available watches.
 Please visit our Recommended smartwatches for Cronosurf Wave section.

 The graphical performance of Android widgets is limited and does not support graphical acceleration.
+Moreover, widgets under Android are not meant to be refreshed more than once every 15 minutes.
+With some technical tricks it is possible to refresh once per minute, which would lead to a poor experience for a watch like Cronosurf.
 Therefore, in order to bring Cronosurf to the homescreen, we decided to implement the Live Wallpaper, which offers a much better user experience.
 As a bonus, it appears behind the lock screen (except on some proprietary lock screens).

 This can be caused by the image loader.
 When you click on "Select image" on the Cronosurf LWP settings, you get several options to select an image.
 This are usually the default loader called "Images" and your installed viewers.
 Some of the viewers can lead to a crash.
 Just try a different one or use the default loader.